aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ### Are there any open issues that need to be addressed later?

-The RFC does not describe the experience of using apptest in CDK Pipelines.
+The RFC does not describe:

+* the experience of using apptest in CDK Pipelines
+* the local development experience when writing tests and new assertions
+* clean up of resources that were deployed as part of the test

-This needs to be incorporated later.
+These will be incorporated later.

 ## Appendix A - Assertions